 to six weeks following removal of old saline implants, with conversion to gel implants under the pectoral muscle by Dr. Duncan

-View Additional Secondary Breast Implant Surgery Before & Afters in Our Gallery
+View Additional Secondary Breast Implant Surgery Before & Afters click here.

 Capsular contracture occurs in almost a third of women undergoing breast implant surgery.
 This can happen when there is bleeding into the pocket, or if inflammation occurs.
 In some cases, a sudden, delayed-onset contracture can occur with a serious local or systemic infection, such as a dental abscess or urinary tract infection.
 The 52-year-old woman below had a hematoma due to trauma and developed a very tight pocket on the left.